chenchi0526/SISMiss/README.md

 and standard error for the unknown regression coefficients will be returned, along with optional confidence intervals.

-The underlying estimating method is based on conditional likelihood in paper.
+The underlying estimating method is based on conditional likelihood discussed in paper (…).

 ## Installation